andrasq/node-mongoid-js/Readme.md

 By a systematic assignment of system ids to servers, this approach can guarantee globally unique ids (ie, globally for an installation).

+The systemId must be an integer between 0 and 16777215 (0xFFFFFF), inclusive.

         // ids with a unique system id var MongoId = require('mongoid-js').MongoId;
         var systemId = 4656;
         var idFactory = new MongoId(systemId);

 #### id.fetch( )

+generate and return the next id in the sequence.
+Up to 16 million distinct ids (16777216) can be fetched during the same wallclock second; trying to fetch more throws an error.
+The second starts when the clock reads _*000_ milliseconds, not when the first id is fetched.
+The second ends 1000 milliseconds after the start, when the clock next reads _*000_ milliseconds.

         var id1 = idFactory().fetch();  // => 543f3789001230649f000001
         var id2 = idFactory().fetch();  // => 543f3789001230649f000002